dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/EtaleCohomology.md

 From here onward, $H^i$ will denote $H^i_\et$.
 :::

-Recall that we had a theorem last time showing that the étale cohomology of quasicoherent sheaves is equivalent to the usual Zariski cohomology.
+Recall that we had a theorem last time (\cref{thm:et_qcs_zar}) showing that the étale cohomology of quasicoherent sheaves is equivalent to the usual Zariski cohomology.
 From this we got a long exact sequence:

 \begin{tikzcd}